aimat-lab/gcnn_keras/README.md

 In order to input batched tensors of variable length with keras, either zero-padding plus masking or ragged and sparse tensors can be used.
 Morover for more flexibility, a dataloader from `tf.keras.utils.Sequence` is often used to input disjoint graph representations.
 Tools for converting numpy or scipy arrays are found in [utils](kgcnn/data/utils.py).

-#### Ragged Tensor:
-Here the nodelist of shape `(batch,None,F)` and edgelist of shape `(batch,None,Fe)` are given by ragged tensors with ragged dimension `(None,)`.
+Here, for ragged tensors, the nodelist of shape `(batch,None,F)` and edgelist of shape `(batch,None,Fe)` have one ragged dimension `(None,)`.
 The graph structure is represented by an indexlist of shape `(batch,None,2)` with index of incoming `i` and outgoing `j` node as `(i,j)`.
 The first index of incoming node `i` is usually expected to be sorted for faster pooling opertions, but can also be unsorted (see layer arguments).
 Furthermore the graph is directed, so an additional edge with `(j,i)` is required for undirected graphs.
-A ragged constant can be directly obtained from a list of numpy arrays:
+A ragged constant can be directly obtained from a list of numpy arrays: `tf.constant()` for example with

+### Model